Caltech-IPAC/hiresprv/docs/_sources/index.rst.txt

 |

-These Python functions are an easy way to interact with the service.
+These Python functions provide an easy way to interact with the service.

-|

 The source code is available `here <https://github.com/Caltech-IPAC/hiresprv>`_.

 |